orangebowlerhat/pyramid/README.md

 | int | get_int |
 | double | get_double |

 This is not an exhaustive list, there will almost certainly be more conflicts.

-Unfortunately, many typelib files seem to be incomplete so I'm planning to produce another program which creates bindings from GIR files.
+The aim for this project is to produce a binding for GTK.
+However, they are many more many typelib files, but they seem to be incomplete.
+So I'm planning to produce another program which creates bindings from GIR files.
+These appear to be a lot more comprehensive and can be generated for almost any header file.